 IEEE 802 feels that the 5GHz band is the only broadband spectrum available to the general public.
 Therefore, it should be preserved for broadband applications.
-In considering the desired result of a general purpose high bandwidth wireless communications capability, there need to be some controls on the spectrum in order to preserve it for broadband applications.
-It cannot be totally unregulated; low device quality, narrow band applications such as (garage door openers for example) at 5 GHz would be a waste of this wideband spectrum.
-We think, as a minimum, coexistence parameters including the channelization scheme now specified for HIPERLAN, MMAC and IEEE 802.
-It should be included to insure the broadband nature of the spectrum is maintained.
-At a minimum, tThere needs to be some regulatory support for collaborating/coexisting with the HIPERLAN1 and 2 and IEEE 802.11.
+In considering the desired result of a general purpose high bandwidth wireless communications capability, there need to be some control on the spectrum in order to preserve it for broadband applications.
+It cannot be totally unregulated; low device quality, narrow band applications (garage door openers for example) at 5 GHz would be a waste of this spectrum.
+We think, as a minimum, coexistence parameters including the channelization scheme now specified for HIPERLAN, MMAC and IEEE 802.11 should be included to insure the broadband nature of the spectrum is maintained.
+At a minimum, there needs to be some regulatory support for collaborating/coexisting with HIPERLAN1 and 2 and IEEE 802.11.

-Q2 If HIPERLAN Type O is not adopted by ETSI for European wide introduction is there a case for the UK to develop and introduce such a standard on a UK only basis?
+Q2 If HIPERLAN Type 0 is not adopted by ETSI for European wide introduction is there a case for the UK to develop and introduce such a standard on a UK only basis?

-No, the success of the 5CHz bands is dependent on the availability of low cost radios.
-To have a UK-only solution would not allow competitive forces to work on a worldwide basis to reduce the cost of the lardware and services.
-The UK should permit operation of the IEEE 802.11 interoperability standard even if ETSI does not adopt a HIPERLANO approach and even if other European nations do not accept 802.11.
-However, in this case, acceptance should not be as a part of an agreement permitting a wide range of proprietary systems such as would be the case with HIPERLANO as we now understand it.
+The UK should permit operation of the IEEE 802.11 interoperability standard even if ETSI does not adopt a HIPERLAN0 approach and even if other European nations do not accept 802.11 However, in this case, acceptance should not be as a part of an agreement permitting a wide range of proprietary systems such as would be the case with HIPERLAN0 as we now understand it.